 Google Trends tells us that this strange new ampersand-infused acronym is red hot.
 But what is MITRE ATT&CK™ all about, and why should cybersecurity pros pay attention?

 Figure 1: Search interest in MITRE ATT&CK has grown significantly in the last twelve months.
 Source: Google Trends

 What is MITRE ATT&CK?

-MITRE ATT&CK is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations of cyberattacks.
+MITRE ATT&CK is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations of cyber security threats.
 They’re displayed in matrices that are arranged by attack stages, from initial system access to data theft or machine control.
 There are matrices for common desktop platforms—Linux, macOS and Windows—as well as mobile platforms.

 What does ATT&CK stand for?

 ATT&CK stands for adversarial tactics, techniques, and common knowledge.
 Let’s break this down.

 Tactics and techniques is a modern way of looking at cyberattacks.
 Rather than looking at the results of an attack, aka an indicator of compromise (IoC), security analysts should look at the tactics and techniques that indicate an attack is in progress.
 Tactics are the why of an attack technique.
 Techniques represent how an adversary achieves a tactical objective by performing an action.